CrunchyData/pg_parquet/README.md

 Alternatively, you can use the following environment variables when starting postgres to configure the Azure Blob Storage client:
 - `AZURE_STORAGE_ACCOUNT`: the storage account name of the Azure Blob
 - `AZURE_STORAGE_KEY`: the storage key of the Azure Blob
+- `AZURE_STORAGE_CONNECTION_STRING`: the connection string for the Azure Blob (this can be set instead of specifying account name and key)
 - `AZURE_STORAGE_SAS_TOKEN`: the storage SAS token for the Azure Blob
 - `AZURE_STORAGE_ENDPOINT`: the endpoint **(only via environment variables)**
 - `AZURE_CONFIG_FILE`: an alternative location for the config file **(only via environment variables)**